Chery: Turkey

 In October 2009, Chery announced plans for an assembly plant in Turkey to be built in cooperation with the Turkish carmaker Mermerler Otomotiv at a cost of $500 million.
 The plant is planned to have an initial capacity of 20,000 units per year, rising to 100,000 by 2017.
 As of 2012, the plant has yet to commence production.

 Chery re-entered Turkey in late 2022 under its own direct investment, and started sales in March 2023 with three models, the Omoda 5, Tiggo 7 Pro and Tiggo 8 Pro.
 In its first year of sales, Chery was able to sell 40,590 vehicles in the country, ahead of many established brands.

 In March 2025, the Turkish government announced that Chery's partners will make a US$1 billion investment in Samsun, Turkey for a manufacturing plant with a capacity to create 5,000 jobs and produce 200,000 vehicles a year.
 The project also includes a research and development.

 Ukraine

 Chery had a partnership with ZAZ since 2006 and manufactured cars from kits at sites in Zaporizhzhia and Chornomorsk.
 Since February 2011, the Chery A13 has been manufactured in Ukraine, where it is rebadged and sold in the country as a ZAZ Forza.

+United Kingdom

+Chery launched Omoda in the United Kingdom in May 2024 with the Omoda 5 and Omoda E5.
+It shares its dealer network with Jaecoo, which was later launched in February 2025 with the Jaecoo 7.
+That year, Chery launched its eponymous brand in August.
+Chery's UK director, Victor Zhang, has said the company is considering opening a UK factory.

+In January 2026, Chery announced plans to open a research and development facility in Liverpool that will serve as the European headquarters for its commercial vehicle arm, after reports emerged that Jaguar Land Rover could assemble Chery vehicles in its UK factories.
+In June, an agreement was reached allowing Nissan to assemble Chery models in its plant in Sunderland by 2027.
+On 19 August 2026, Chery announced it would open an R&D facility at the UTAC Millbrook site in Bedfordshire, to be opened in autumn.